jarun/nnn/README.md

 `nnn` is a full-featured file manager for low-end devices and the regular desktop.
 It's extremely **[light and fast](https://github.com/jarun/nnn/wiki/performance)**.

 `nnn` is also a disk usage analyzer, a fuzzy app launcher and a batch file renamer.
-Several **[plugins](https://github.com/jarun/nnn/tree/master/plugins)** are available to extend its power.
-New ones can be added easily.
+20+ **[plugins](https://github.com/jarun/nnn/tree/master/plugins)** are available to extend its power.
+Custom plugins are easy to add.

 It runs on Linux, macOS, Raspberry Pi, BSD, Cygwin, Linux subsystem for Windows and Termux on Android.